metapieman/uk-house-prices/README.md

 ### Creating monthly plots of London statistics

-To generate pdf plots of the monthly median price of London flats/houses, do this:
+To generate pdf plots of the monthly median price of London flats and houses, do this:

 <code>make plots/london_period_flats_median.pdf plots/london_period_houses_median.pdf</code>

 You can replace 'median' with 'mean' or 'len' to plot monthly means or sales counts respectively.

+Currently, new-build properties are not supported for the above plots, although they are supported for the per-square metre plots (see below).

 ### Creating London per-square-metre plots